yunkangmin/public_memo/영어/practice.md

 7. Let's work hard.
 8. There are no meetings being held these days.
 9. I hope everything goes well in the new year.
-10. Washing sneakers is so hard.
+10. Washing sneakers is very difficult.